Invisalign retainers are what help keep your teeth in position after treatment ends.

 If you want the same cleaning principles you use during Invisalign, this guide is still useful for retainers too: How to clean Invisalign properly.

-Replacement timelines vary, but most patients eventually need replacements due to:
+Yes, retainers can need replacing over time.
+Replacement timelines vary, but most patients eventually need a new set due to:

 If a retainer no longer fits properly, it’s important to act early before teeth shift further.